oc-rs/understandingreligion/understandingreligion/content/m/about.md

 ---
 Title: About the project
-Abstract: "Understanding Religion is a website aimed at providing clean and simple access to information relating to the study of religion.
+Abstract: "Understanding Religion is a website aimed at providing easy access to information about the study of religion.
 Always free, written clearly for a wide audience, grounded in academic study and supported by references for those who want to dive deeper."
 ---

 The project is developed by the Online Centre for Religious Studies (https://oc-rs.org), but you can help!